nguyenquanltdd/Sky-loyalty-framework/doc/userguide/segments/creation/last_purchase.rst

 .. index::
    single: last_purchase

-LAST PURCHASE WAS N DAYS AGO
+Last purchase was n days ago
 ============================

-| Segment of customers who have made their last purchase n-days ago.
+Segment of customers who have made their last purchase n-days ago.

-|  **For example**, you can create segment of customers who made purchase within last week or last month
+**For example**, you can create segment of customers who made purchase within last week or last month

 To create only Last purchase was n days ago type segment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^